 Evaluation & Assessment

-The goal of every assessment is to identify the not just the source of the pain, but the actual cause of the problem.
-All to often in the medical field, treatments are based completely on symptoms (covering up the pain).
-At CCRC we do thorough examinations to identify both where the pain is coming from and the originating dysfunction that initiated the problem.
+The goal of every assessment is to identify not just the source of pain, but the actual cause of the problem.
+All too often in the medical field, treatments are based completely on symptoms without addressing the source.
+At Columbus Chiropractic & Rehab Center, we focus on thorough examinations to identify both where the pain is coming from and the originating dysfunction that initiated the problem.
 By identifying the original or primary dysfunction, we are able to achieve faster, more effective and longer lasting results for our patients.
 Depending on the needs of the patient, examinations will involve any combination of the following:

-Orthopedic Assessment: We treat a lot of athletes/active people at CCRC, ranging from professional athletes to people training for their first 5K.
-In many of these cases, people will injure bones, joints, cartilage and/or ligaments.
-To properly identify the structures damaged and to assess if further imaging (such as an MRI or a bone scan) or a second opinion is necessary, we will utilize orthopedic test.
+Orthopedic Assessment: We treat a lot of athletes/active people, ranging from professional athletes to people training for their first 5K.
+In many of these cases, people will injure bones, joints, cartilage and/or ligaments at some point in their training.
+To properly identify the structures damaged and to assess if further imaging (such as an MRI or a bone scan) or a second opinion is necessary, we will utilize orthopedic tests.
 Orthopedic tests are movements either performed by the physician or by the patient that stress and test the integrity of a structure such as a meniscus or an ACL.

 Neurological Examination: Many of the conditions that we treat such as sciatica, carpal tunnel syndrome or radiating (radicular) pain are the result of damage done to the nervous system.
 The nervous system involves the spine, the brain, and the nerves that travel throughout the body.
 The nervous system is responsible for gathering information about the body (i.e. what position the joints are in, heat/cold, pressure, the amount of tension in a muscle, etc. and instigating movements such as grabbing a glass or kicking a soccer ball).
 If the patient has potentially stressed or injured one of these structures, the physicians at CCRC will perform tests to assess their integrity.
 This may involve testing reflexes, muscle strength, balance, or the ability to feel sensations on their arms, legs or torso.
 They may also have the athlete perform movements that test the integrity and function of the nerves to see if they are involved in the problem.
 Assessing the nervous system helps the physicians at CCRC more accurately identify the structures involved for faster, more patient specific treatments.